 Ever wonder why your refund might arrive a little later than you thought it would?
 This usually happens because of something called the PATH Act, which was passed in 2015 to help protect taxpayers and the IRS against tax-related fraud.

 What is the PATH Act and How Does It Affect Your Tax Return?

 What is the PATH Act?

-The Protecting Americans from Tax Hikes Act of 2015 (PATH Act) was passed December 18, 2015, and included measures to protect Americans against identity theft and tax fraud.
+The Protecting Americans from Tax Hikes Act of 2015 (PATH Act), enacted on December 18, 2015, provides various measures designed to protect Americans against identity theft and tax fraud.

 Why is my refund delayed?